HomanFaghih/Circle-Gun/README.md

 - Simple gameplay
 - Shooting mechanic
-- Move player around the screen
+- Move the player around the screen
 - Aim and rotate player with mouse position on screen
+- Camera shake effect when an enemy is killed

 ## How to Play